easysoftware/developer-portal-devs/docs/Playwright/Playwright_Reference.md

 ## Structure

-We create all Playwright tests in “Playwright” folder in core.
+We create all Playwright tests in “playwright” folder in core.

 Here is the structure of folders: